Time and

 The

-results are intuitive, i.e., the load on the shoulder measured in
+results are intuitive, i.e., the load on the shoulder is measured in

-pounds or foot pounds (or Newton-meters in the metric system).
+foot pounds (or Newton-meters in the metric system), rather than a

 -

-requirements.
-Note that it is helpful for studying jobs that
+Note that this method is helpful for studying jobs that

 involve full arm motions and bending of the back, although it is not